-I know recruiters are often branded as being solely focused on money and not on providing quality service provision to people that need our support; you, the job-hunter.
-My own personal experience of our industry is mixed having worked for two very different organisations.
-Having started my career in a heavily-revenue/sales driven company, I recognised that whilst this type of business was highly successful in their approach, I personally wanted to work for a recruiter who spent more time focused on the candidate journey through the recruitment lifecycle.
-At Park Street People, I therefore drive home the importance to our staff of aiming to support every candidate once contact has been established with them.
+I know recruiters are often branded as being solely focused on money and not on providing quality service provision to people that need our support; you, the job hunter.
+My own experience of our industry is mixed having worked for two very different organisations.
+Having started my career in a heavily revenue/sales-driven company, I recognised that whilst this type of business was highly successful in its approach, I wanted to work for a recruiter who spent more time focused on the candidate journey through the recruitment lifecycle.
+At Park Street People, I, therefore, drive home the importance to our staff of aiming to support every candidate once contact has been established with them.

 From a recruiter's perspective, we want to be able to assist every candidate who we come in contact with.
 We benefit through sourcing a suitable position for a candidate and therefore it's in our interest to go out-of-our way to help.
 However, when a candidate isn't receiving the feedback or support they are looking for, it's important to bear in mind some of the following points:

-Recruitment consultants (in most cases) have revenue targets to meet; time therefore has to be used efficiently to source candidates for the live vacancies they are currently working on.
-Many recruiters would love to speak to more candidates but this can be detrimental to their personal performance if too much time is used inefficiently.
+Recruitment consultants (in most cases) have revenue targets to meet; time, therefore, has to be used efficiently to source candidates for the live vacancies they are currently working on.
+Many recruiters would love to speak to more candidates but this can be detrimental to their performance if too much time is used inefficiently.

 Sometimes a recruiter simply doesn't have an update to give; it's in the interest of the consultant to keep all suitable candidates engaged throughout the interview process and they should always keep you fully informed as and when an update is available.

-A recruiter can only supply the jobs they have live at that time; through networking and speaking to new potential clients, we can look to generate new vacancies for candidates but ultimately the immediate focus needs to be on supporting the clients who we have current vacancies with.
+A recruiter can only supply the jobs they have to live at that time; through networking and speaking to new potential clients, we can look to generate new vacancies for candidates but ultimately the immediate focus needs to be on supporting the clients who we have currently vacancies with.

 Some of these areas can often be overlooked by candidates when they desperately are searching for a new job.
-I've come across so many frustrated applicants during my 12 years in recruitment who, once you talk through some of these points, better understand the pressures and difficulties a recruitment consultant can face on a daily basis.
+I've come across so many frustrated applicants during my 12 years in recruitment who, once you talk through some of these points, better understand the pressures and difficulties a recruitment consultant can face daily.
 How then can a candidate improve their chances of building a successful rapport with a recruiter when it often seems so difficult?